 Ms. Hanlon conducted educational and technical seminars on paint, color and art materials for

-Winsor & Newton at colleges and universities around the Bay area and in the Pacific Northwest from 1998 through until late 2015.
+Winsor & Newton at colleges and universities around the Bay area and in the Pacific Northwest from 1998 through 2015.
+She also visited colleges and universities in British Columbia before she retired from that teaching job.